The Sky's the Limit (1943 film): Plot

-She lets him take her on a date, though she steers him into a crowded canteen where she does volunteer work entertaining servicemen.
-When a performer cancels on short notice, Joan is recruited to sing a number.
-Fred invites himself to sing along and dance with her; in the process, he runs into his fellow pilots.
-While Richard dances with Joan, Reginald amuses himself by blackmailing Fred into doing a snake dance on the table in exchange for not revealing who he really is.
+She lets him take her on a date, though she takes him into a crowded canteen where she does volunteer work entertaining servicemen.
+When a performer cancels on short notice, Joan is recruited to sing a number, "A Lot in Common With You."
+Fred invites himself to sing along and dance with her; in the process, he runs into his friends.
+While Dick dances with Joan, Reg blackmails Fred into doing a snake dance on the table in exchange for not revealing who he really is.

 Joan tries hard to get Fred a job.
 When she learns that he once worked as a reporter, she arranges an interview with Phil.
-Fred, with his leave running out, instead spends the time giving Phil pointers on how to win Joan over, even setting up a romantic dinner at Phil's penthouse with the assistance of his butler, Jackson.
-Phil blunders badly, then reveals to Joan what Fred has been up to.
-Fred's scheme works, and he ends up dining for the evening with Joan, in Phil's penthouse.
-Joan pours on the charm and proposes marriage to Fred, leaving him in an uncomfortable position.
+Reg turns up and informs him that their leave has been cut short; they only have two more days.
+Fred gives Phil pointers on how to win Joan over, even setting up a romantic dinner at Phil's penthouse with the assistance of his butler, Jackson.
+Phil blunders badly, gives up and reveals to Joan that she is the one that Fred will never forget.
+Fred ends up dining with Joan in Phil's penthouse.
+She tells him she is going to marry him.

-Later, Reginald informs Fred that their leave has been cut short; they only have two more days.
 Since Fred still does not have a job, Joan takes him along to a banquet honoring airplane manufacturer Harvey J. Sloan.
-She introduces Fred to Mr. Sloan, but instead of making a good impression as he had promised, he criticizes the fighter plane's performance built by Sloan.
+She introduces Fred to Mr. Sloan, but instead of making a good impression as he had promised, he criticizes Sloan's fighter plane's performance.
 When Joan finds out, she breaks up with him.

 Afterward, Phil invites Fred to a nearby bar, where he reveals to Fred that he has found out his true identity.
 Fred asks him to keep it a secret.
-Fred proceeds to get drunk, singing to bartenders while bar-hopping, "One for My Baby," even tapdancing on a bar table and breaking dozens of drinking glasses in the process.
+Fred gets drunk and singing to bartenders while bar-hopping to "One for My Baby."

 The next day, Phil makes one last attempt to get Joan to marry him.
-When that fails, he sends her to the airfield to take pictures of pilots returning to the fight in the Pacific, knowing Fred would be there.
-Here she spots Fred in his uniform, where it all becomes clear to her.
-The two embrace, and Fred professes his love to Joan, just after he boards the plane for takeoff.
+When that fails, he sends her to LaGuardia Airport for an assignment, knowing Fred will be there.
+When she spots Fred in uniform, it all becomes clear to her.
+The two embrace, and Fred professes his love for Joan before flying off.